ManuelVU/categorization-with-chmm/data/README.md

 - Missing files for all and type 6 from lewandowsky.

+- Need to write a function that creates a data file in long format that contains the condition x stimulus x category lebel from the lewandowsky 2011 experiment as some of the information is missing from the original file.

 - Similarity metrics could also be stored as data but not sure they should be with the rest of the files.
 I could add a different directory and save into it using another function.